-The emission factors used in the calculations of emissions are based on carbon content in the gases consumed.
+The emission factors used in the calculations of emissions are based on the composition of the gases consumed.
+The plant states that the composition is based on daily analyses and that the composition of the gases is stable.

 The amount of gas is measured by using turbine meters and the meters are controlled by the Norwegian Metrology Service.
 The uncertainty in the measurement of propane and butanes is calculated to ± 0.2 and ethane ± 0.13 per cent.
 The mix of propane/butanes is as average 60 per cent propane and 60 per cent butanes.
 The uncertainties in the figures reported by the plant are believed to be limited.
 Uncertainty estimates are given in Appendix D.